 - we seem much more empathetic than the average animal on Earth, probably in part due to parental impulses and in part due to trade, although presumably some of these factors would necessarily be true of any technologically advanced civilization

-- selection bias implies that we'll agree with our own society's morals more than those of a random other society because these are the values that we were raised with and that our biology impels us toward.
+- generally we'll agree with our own society's morals more than those of a random other society because our society's morals are the values that we were raised with and that our biology impels us toward.

 That said, there are some downside risks.
 Post-humans themselves might create suffering simulations, and what's worse, the sims that post-humans run would be more likely to be sentient than those run by random ETs because post-humans would have a tendency to simulate things closer to themselves in mind-space.
 They might run nature sims for aesthetic appreciation, lab sims for science experiments, or pet sims for pets.